Inside “Ghetto Music”: Who Actually Played On The Rare D’Angelo Track

 The recording also connects to a lesser-known chapter in 90s-00s soul music history.

-The name was a tribute to a man named Linwood from D’Angelo’s grandma’s church who was known for his intricate, rhythmic foot-patting.
-The “Rose” was a nod to the iconic Floyd Rose guitar bridge.
-In true D’Angelo fashion, the foundation is always rooted in the sanctuary.
+The band’s name was in tribute to a man named Linwood from D’Angelo’s grandmother’s church who was known for his intricate, rhythmic foot-patting to fast church music.
+The “Rose” was a nod to the iconic Floyd Rose guitar bridge, a device known for its ability to keep guitars perfectly in tune during the most intense shredding.

 A Full-Circle Moment